 Next, I connected all the dots I made using a permanent marker.
 I did this freehand but had made enough dots to make it nicely rounded.
 Now I took painter's tape and ran it on the lower portion of the windshield along the marker line.
 This helps prevent chipping if the jigsaw blade catches too much.
 I made sure to put a couple of inches of tape to prevent the jigsaw base from scratching the plastic while moving it along while cutting.

-For the cut I purchased a Bosch Plexiglass blade pack at Home Depot for $8.95.
-This was our only expense on the project since I had everything else necessary.
+For the cut, I purchased a Bosch Plexiglass blade pack at Home Depot for $8.95.
+This was our only expense on the project since I had everything else necessary

-I started at the blend point on one side of the windshield so I could make one continuous cut most of the way around without having to stop and reposition the blade.
+I started at the blend point on one side of the windshield to make one continuous cut most of the way around without having to stop and reposition the blade.
 I didn't push very hard or force the blade to cut.
 Just hold the jigsaw firmly and let the blade do the work.
 I also held the windshield very firmly and close to the front of the cutting blade to eliminate any jumping that could happen from snagging.
-If the blade snags it could cause the plastic to chip in that spot.
-Snagging will usually occur from a dull blade, pushing it along to fast trying to force the blade to cut faster than it is able, or a blade that is not fine toothed enough to cut the material.
+If the blade snags, it could cause the plastic to chip in that spot.
+Snagging will usually occur from a dull blade, pushing it along too fast, or trying to force the blade to cut faster than it is able.
+Snagging also occurs from a blade that is not fine-toothed enough to cut the material.

-And thats it!
+And that's it!
 The whole job took about 2 hours and came out well.
 She's ridden with the shorter wind shield 3 times and is very happy with the results.